gopikrishna200426/TIME-LOOP-GAME-/README.md

 - **Processor:** Intel i3 or higher
 - **RAM:** 2 GB minimum

-- ⚡ Features
+⚡ Features

-Fully interactive text-based gameplay.
+- Fully interactive text-based gameplay.

-Multiple story paths with unique interactions.
+- Multiple story paths with unique interactions.

-Replayable with different choices.
+- Replayable with different choices.
 📌 Limitations

-Only text-based (no graphics/animations yet).
+-Only text-based (no graphics/animations yet).

-Story repeats if a wrong choice is made.
+-Story repeats if a wrong choice is made.

 🔮 Future Improvements

-Add creative animations.
+-Add creative animations.

-Introduce new chapters and storylines.
+-Introduce new chapters and storylines.

-Improve user interface for better engagement.
+-improve user interface for better engagement.